 I love teaching and see my scholarship as a natural means of collecting and clarifying my thoughts to effectively serve my students.
 In addition to teaching in Baylor's philosophy department, I've also taught philosophy at Biola University, and Azusa Pacific University.

-I am working on my dissertation, The Structure of Conscious Beings: Discoveries from the Unity of Consciousness, with co-directors Timothy O'Connor, and Alexander Pruss, and committee members C. Stephen Evans, Charity Anderson, and Todd Buras.
+I am working on my dissertation, The Structure of Conscious Beings: Discoveries from the Unity of Consciousness, with co-directors Timothy O'Connor, and Alexander Pruss, and committee members C. Stephen Evans, and Todd Buras.

 My work focuses on the nature of consciousness and how it informs our understanding of human nature, though, and psychology.
 I also have interests in the philosophy of religion, the philosophy of neuroscience, and the philosophy of mental health.

 I love film, music, traveling, Indian food, great coffee, and learning new skills (currently woodworking).
 I've been playing various instruments for over 20 years, primarily the guitar.
 My wife, Laura (4th Grade Teacher), my daughters, Alyssia, and Willow, and my son, Sawyer, are my four most favorite people in the world.